TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Allow Fields*

-        Allow fields refer to fields of content elements displayed in the TYPO3 backend in regard to their permissions.
+        Allow fields refer to fields of content elements displayed in the TYPO3 backend with regard to their permissions.
 Editors can only edit fields in the backend, which are included in the list of "Allow fields" in their permission setup.